Aaron1376/smoke-signals/README.md

 | `app/app.yaml`              | App Engine configuration for deployment           |
 | `notebooks/`                | Contains the different phases of machine learning |
 | `pm25gnn/model/PM25_GNN.py` | Model: Graph Neural Network trained on PM2.5      |

+### Notebook Key

+`X-YY-AAA-[description-of-notebook].ipynb`

+- `X-YY`: `PHASE-NOTEBOOK`.
+  `NOTEBOOK` is just the Nth notebook in that phase to be created.
+  For phases of the project,
+  we generally use a scheme like the following:
+  - `0`:
+    Data Exploration
+  - `1`:
+    Data cleaning and Feature Creation -
+    Data Cleaning and Feature Creation -
+    often writes data to `data/processed`
+  - `2`: Modeling -
+    training machine learning models
+- `AAA`: Authors Initials

 ## Key Features